tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 > SR: Segment Routing

-## Scope

-The definition of network slice for use within the IETF and the characteristics of IETF network slice are specified in
-{{?I-D.nsdt-teas-ietf-network-slice-definition}}.
-A framework for reusing IETF VPN and traffic-engineering technologies to realize IETF network slices is discussed  in {{?I-D.nsdt-teas-ns-framework}}.
-The function of an IETF Network Slice Controller and the requirements on its northbound and southbound interfaces are also discussed in these documents.

-The scope of this document is to discuss how network slicing requirements can be catered to in packet networks at the device and network resource level using DiffServ principles.

 # Network Resource Slicing Membership

-A network slice can span multiple parts of an IP/MPLS network (e.g., all or specific network resources in the access, aggregation, or core network), and can stretch  across multiple operator domains.
-A network slice may include all or a sub-set of the physical nodes and links of an IP/MPLS network, and it may be comprised of dedicated and/or shared network resources (e.g., in terms of processing power, storage, and bandwidth) and may have varying degrees of isolation from the other network slices.
+A slice aggregate can span multiple parts of an IP/MPLS network (e.g., all or specific network resources in the access, aggregation, or core network), and can stretch  across multiple operator domains.
+A slice aggregate topology may include all or a sub-set of the physical nodes and links of an IP/MPLS network; it may be comprised of dedicated and/or shared network resources (e.g., in terms of processing power, storage, and bandwidth) and may have varying degrees of isolation from other network slices.

 ## Dedicated Network Resources

-Physical network resources may be fully dedicated to a specific network slice.
+Physical network resources may be fully dedicated to a specific slice aggregate.
-For example, this allows traffic belonging to a slice to traverse the dedicated resources without network resource contention from traffic of another network slice.
-Dedicated network resource slicing allows for simple partitioning of the physical network resources into multiple isolated network slices without the need to distinguish packets traversing the dedicated network resources since only one slice traffic can use them.
+For example, this allows traffic belonging to a slice aggregate to traverse the dedicated resources without network resource contention from traffic of another slice aggregate.
+Dedicated network resource slicing allows for simple partitioning of the physical network resources into multiple isolated slice aggregates without the need to distinguish packets traversing the dedicated network resources since only one slice aggregate traffic stream can use them.

 ## Shared Network Resources

 To optimize network utilization, sharing of the physical network resources may be desirable.
-In such case, the same physical network resource capacity is partitioned among logical network slices.
+In such case, the same physical network resource capacity is partitioned among multiple slice aggregates.
 Shared network resources can be partitioned in the data plane (for example by applying hardware policers and shapers) and/or partitioned in the control plane by providing a logical representation of the physical link that has a subset of the network resources available to it.